ray-cast/mmd-export/README.md

    ![Alt](./images/progess.png)

-5. Once this Baking progress is done, Click the Export Button in the Toolbar.
+5. Once this Baking progress is done, click the Export button in the toolbar.

    ![Alt](./images/export.png)

-6. Choose the textures that you want to export them, then Click a Ok Button
+6. Choose the textures that you want to export them, then click a Ok button

    ![Alt](./images/choose.png)

-7. It will output some textures and fx materials and you can get these files by "C:\Users\UserName\Documents\Substance Painter 2\export\MMD"
+7. It will output some textures and fx materials and you can get these files from "C:\Users\UserName\Documents\Substance Painter 2\export\MMD"

 Contact :
 ------------